Get NextJet

 Checking Feature Access

-The canAccessFeature function checks if the user has access to a specific feature based on the subscription plan.
+The ensureFeatureAccess function checks if the user has access to a specific feature based on the subscription plan.

 In the below example we are checking if the user has access to the analytics feature.

-• If the user has access to the analytics feature, we return the analytics data.
+• If the user has access to the analytics feature, we allow the user to access the feature.

 • If the user doesn't have access to the analytics feature, we throw an error.